Note

 Export result#

-Get the fields container for the result and export it in the CSV format:
+Export the fields container in the CSV format:

 import os